anasbassi/portfolio/README.md

 > The cards are positioned using css grid and the card content were positioned using flex box.
 > The last section is the about section which contains a form for contacting me.
 > All sections are positioned using flex box except the work section.
+> The website is then deployed using github pages.
+> click on this [link]() to visit my portfolio website.

 ## Built With